This website is the property of Peripass NV.

 - if we no longer need your personal data for the purposes of the processing mentioned under point 3, but you do still need them for the establishment, exercise or defence of a legal claim;

-- if you have objected to a processing activity, we will discontinue this processing activity pending the answer to the question as to whether Behind the Buttons’ legitimate grounds override yours.
+- if you have objected to a processing activity, we will discontinue this processing activity pending the answer to the question as to whether Peripass’ legitimate grounds override yours.

 When you have obtained the right to restriction of the processing, we will not perform any more operations with the personal data in question, other than data storage.